marcusgia2505/classEx_doc/docs/Elements.rst

 Hidden field
 -------------

-The hidden fields allows to save values.
+The hidden fields allow for saving values.
 The only setting is to provide a default.

 Next button
 ------------

-The next button allows to add an additional button.
+The next button allows you to add an additional button.
 Note that classEx normally provides buttons automatically.
-This may be useful, if you have no input but only a button.
+This may be useful if you have no input but only a button.
 The only setting is the label of the button.

 Other input fields